lakiboy/devmachine-form-bundle/Resources/doc/date.md

                 - lib/bootstrap-datepicker/js/bootstrap-datepicker.js
 ```

 It is not necessary to use _Assetic_ library.
 Just make sure relevant _Javascript_ is availbale before `form_javascript` twig block is called.
-See the [demo](https://github.com/dev-machine/forms-demo) for reference.

 ## Form options